amaurymaille/IsaacDocs/docs/Entity.md

 [ ](#){: .abrep .tooltip .badge }
 #### [Vector](Vector.md) Velocity  {: .copyable aria-label='Variables' }

+Represents the movement an entity will perform on the next update.
+In other words, on the next update, `Position.X = Position.X + Velocity.X * GetEntitySpeedMultiplier()` and `Position.Y = Position.Y + Velocity.Y * GetEntitySpeedMultiplier()` with `GetEntitySpeedMultiplier()` an internal function that modulates the velocity based on the effects present on the entity, such as the Broken Watch, Spider Butt, I'm Drowsy / I'm Excited.

+A nice consequence of this behaviour is that you don't actually need to change the way you update velocity in your scripts: you can do as if the entity is always moving at its normal, unaltered speed, and the game will handle the rest itself.
+This is really important when dealing with projectiles that have complex movements.

 ___
 ### Visible {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }